cs3216/cs3216.github.io/coursework/facebook/index.md

 (SDKs) Facebook provides: the PHP and JavaScript SDKs.
 These help in integrating your application with the Facebook platform and in using the APIs.
-You can use either one for your applications; if you wish to use both at the same time, it is easier to do so in Facebook Canvas applications than in Standalone Applications.
+You can use either one for your applications; if you wish to use both at the same time, it is easier to do so in Facebook Web Games applications than in Standalone Applications.

 The PHP SDK makes API calls from the your application web server while